deidrebrin/shell-workshop/_episodes/02-filedir.md

 directory name to change our working directory.
-`cd` stands for 'change directory', which is a bit misleading: the command doesn't change the directory;
+`cd` stands for 'change directory', which is a bit misleading: the command doesn't change the directory itself, it is changing what our current working directory is.
-it changes the shell's idea of what directory we are in.
 The `cd` command is akin to double clicking a folder in a graphical interface to get into a folder.

-Let's say we want to move to the `data` directory we saw above.
+Let's say we want to move to the `exercise-data` directory.
 We can use the following series of commands to get there:

 ```